chorusjs/main/README.md

 More information can be found on the web site: http://chorusjs.com

+Tell us what you think: http://www.chorusjs.com/feedback/

+If you have any question, feel free to contact us: http://www.chorusjs.com/about/

 This project was initiated by Jean-Jacques Dubray, Convergence Modeling LLC | Bellevue WA